immunefi-team/Bounty_Boosts/Alchemix/30906 - [SC - Critical] Voterpoke can be called at will leading to a us....md

 # Voter.poke() can be called at will, leading to a user accruing FLUX at an abnormal rate.

-Submitted on Tue May 07 2024 15:34:31 GMT-0400 (Atlantic Standard Time) by @dirtymic for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 7th 2024 at 21:34:31 UTC by @dirtymic for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30906